-International sales accounted for 50% of our revenues in fiscal 2001, 53% of our revenues in fiscal 2002 and 59% in fiscal 2003.
+International sales accounted for 53% of our revenues in fiscal 2002, 59% in fiscal 2003 and 62% in fiscal 2004.
 We anticipate that sales outside the United States will be an increasing percentage of our revenues as we pursue our international growth strategy and our markets are expected to grow faster outside the United States.
 A significant portion of our revenues will therefore be subject to risks associated with sales in markets outside the United States, including unexpected changes in legal and regulatory requirements and policy; changes affecting the markets for semiconductor technology; difficulties in managing sales representatives or distributors; difficulties in staffing and managing foreign operations; and difficulties in protecting our intellectual property outside the United States.

 The value of the U.S. dollar in relation to other currencies may also harm our sales to customers outside the United States.
-In fiscal 2003, approximately 15% of our sales revenue was not denominated in U.S. dollars, which exposes us to currency fluctuations.
+In fiscal 2004, approximately 17% of our sales revenue was not denominated in U.S. dollars, which exposes us to currency fluctuations, primarily in the Japanese Yen.
 We intend to expand internationally, and to the extent that we do so or change our pricing practices to denominate prices in other currencies, we will be exposed to increased risks of currency fluctuations as well as the increased risks of doing business internationally.